lmfit/lmfit-py/doc/builtin_models.rst

 :math:`\mu`, and ``sigma`` to :math:`\sigma`.
 The parameter ``gamma`` corresponds  to :math:`\gamma`.
-If ``gamma`` is kept at the default value (constrained to ``sigma``), the full width at half maximumn is approximately :math:`3.6013\sigma`.
+If ``gamma`` is kept at the default value (constrained to ``sigma``), the full width at half maximum is approximately :math:`3.6013\sigma`.

 :class:`PseudoVoigtModel`